What the Deaf Man Heard: Cast

+Production

+Filming took place in Wilmington, North Carolina.

 Reception

 In her New York Times review, Caryn James wrote: "Nothing seems real in What the Deaf Man Heard.
 Instead, its soothing, storybook quality has Hallmark written all over it."
 Tony Scott gave it a more favorable review in Variety: "Primed with a quirky premise and by charmingly offbeat characters, penned by Robert W. Lenski, What the Deaf Man Heard is a joy."

-The film was the highest-rated made-for-television movie on any network since 1991 with approximately 36 million viewers.
+The film was the highest-rated made-for-television film on any network since 1991 with approximately 36 million viewers.

 The film received 1998 Emmy nominations for Outstanding Made for Television Movie and Outstanding Supporting Actress in a Miniseries or a Movie (Judith Ivey) and won for Outstanding Cinematography for a Miniseries or a Movie.
 It also received a Golden Globe nomination for Best Performance by an Actor in a Mini-Series or Motion Picture Made for TV (Matthew Modine).